Drive Partnership’s Restart Programme

 Feasibility study.
 Domestic abuse.
 Capacity building.
 Systems change.
 Domestic abuse perpetrators.
 Children and young people.
 Experimental designs.
 Foundations.
 Drive Partnership.
 Cranstoun.
 Respect.

-Cordis Bright are delighted to be working with Foundations – the What Works Centre for Children & Families – and the Drive Partnership on a feasibility study of Restart.
+Cordis Bright are delighted to have worked with Foundations – the What Works Centre for Children & Families – and The Drive Partnership on a feasibility study of Restart.
 Restart is a multi-agency intervention designed to improve responses to domestic abuse in low-to-medium risk families.
-This feasibility study aims to understand Restart’s programme theory and participant pathways, and to determine the feasibility of a future impact evaluation using experimental or quasi-experimental designs.
-The feasibility study will run from April 2024 to August 2025.
+This feasibility study aimed to understand Restart’s programme theory and participant pathways, and to determine the feasibility of a future impact evaluation using experimental or quasi-experimental designs.
+The feasibility study ran from April 2024 to August 2025.

 About Restart